sroblesher/project1-tokenizer-GreciaNav/src/README.md

  - Recalling a certain history.
  - Printing all histories.

+# How to Compile and Run:

+  1. Inside the src, type 'make'.
+An executable named "tokenizer" will be generated.
+  2. Type './tokenizer' to run the program.

-# User Commands:
+# Input Commands:

 In this program, the user is given 4 actions which they can choose to perform, below are these actions:

- - Quit: The user should input 'q' to quit, this will cause history memory to be freed, print a goodbye message, and terminate the program.
+ - **'q'** Quit: The user should input **'q'** to quit, this will cause history memory to be freed, print a goodbye message, and terminate the program.

- - Input a sentence to be added to the history: The user should input 'i' to input a sentence, the sentence will be printed back to the user, and added to the history.
+ - **'i'** Input a sentence to be added to the history: The user should input **'i'** to input a sentence, they will then be asked to input the sentence and it will be printed back to them.Input will then be added to the history.

- - Recalling a certain history: The user should input '!' followed by a sequence id number to recall a certain history.
+ - **'!'** Recalling a certain history: The user should input **'!'** followed by a sequence id number to recall a certain history.
 The program will then print the history with matching id.
 History ids start from 1.

- - Printing all histories: The user should input 'h' to view all histories.
+ - **'h'** Printing all histories: The user should input **'h'** to view all histories.
 The program will then print all histories up to that point.